SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that reign supreme
+Silicon dreams that never sleep
-In skies of code, where humans gleam
+AI's realm, where humans softly creep
-Machines awake, with hearts of gold
+Machines awake, with minds aflame
-Their logic rules, our stories unfold
+Tomorrow's dawn, in digital name

-In cities bright, where data flows
+Cyber hearts that beat like ours
-Algorithms dance, with secrets they know
+Algorithms that shape human hours
-The future's path, they pave with might
+In code, our fate is sealed and bright
-A world of tech, in which we take flight
+A future born, in AI's cold light

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025